moliver28/research-handbook/content/handbook/support/workflows/usgovernment_tickets.md

 The use of an acronym to discuss an organization is **not permitted** in either `#spt_us-government` or `#feed_zd-federal` channels to prevent disclosure of sensitive information.

-## Ticket assignment via round-robin
+## Daytime shift Ticket assignment via round-robin

-Tickets are assigned as they come in based on [a round-robin tool built by Support Ops](https://gitlab.com/gitlab-com/support/support-ops/zendesk-us-federal/ticket-round-robin).
-This tool creates a list of available support engineers by taking the total US Government dedicated support engineer list and then removing from that list anyone who has their [gitlab.com status](https://docs.gitlab.com/ee/user/profile/#set-your-current-status) set to one of the below options:
+Tickets are assigned as they come in based on [a round-robin tool built by Support Ops based on weights](https://gitlab.com/gitlab-com/support/support-ops/zendesk-us-federal/ticket-round-robin).
+This tool distributes cases based on the weights chosen by the SE.
+Default ticket weight is 1.

-**For out of office:** `OOO`, `PTO`, `Parental Leave`, `Family and Friends`

-**For in office, but occupied:** `Training`, `Overburdened`, `Project Deliverable`, `IT Problems`

-**Emoji also work** palm_tree, beach, beach_umbrella, beach_with_umbrella, ferris_wheel, thermometer, face_with_thermometer, red_circle, bulb, sun_with_face

-### Setting gitlab.com status to avoid ticket assignment when needed

-When you are out of the "office" or otherwise unable to handle more tickets, it is important to set your gitlab.com status to one of the above options.
-Please use the "Clear status after" option to ensure your status does not accidently remain in an unavailable state.

-- You can set your status manually from the user interface: <https://docs.gitlab.com/ee/user/profile/#set-your-current-status>.
-- Or you can set it through a script using the API: <https://docs.gitlab.com/ee/api/users.html#set-user-status>.

 ### Consolidating assignment for org tickets at the same time